 Convert the Video File into Compatible Formats

 So you have an odd video file format that you want to convert into a readable file on your laptop.
 Video files can be annoying.
 Your laptop can, at times, not play videos you recorded.
 If you downloaded a video with an unreadable format, you could re-download a supported format.
 Or, you can request a compatible format be sent to you should you have trouble playing a previously sent video.
-Anyway, converting a video file to a supported format using installed media players like VLC is a very easy process with variations across different laptop operating systems.
+Anyway, converting a video file to a supported format using installed media players like VLC is easy, with variations across different laptop operating systems.

 You can also use a third-party free tool like Format Factory to change your video files into readable formats.